Japanese people in Hong Kong: Education

 The Hong Kong Japanese School, an international Japanese school, serves the city's Japanese population.The Hong Kong Japanese School and the Japanese Supplementary School continue to serve the community, reflecting long-term settlement trends.
 Additionally, Japanese language courses and cultural programs are increasingly popular among Hong Kong residents, with universities and private institutions offering language immersion experiences.

 The Hong Kong Japanese Supplementary School (香港日本人補習授業校, Honkon Nihonjin Hoshū Jugyō Kō) is a supplementary programme for Japanese children in Hong Kong.

 The first Japanese primary school, operated by the Japanese Club, opened in a campus on Kennedy Road in 1911.
 At the time most Japanese expatriates did not bring their families and there were fewer than 100 Japanese children at any one time, so the school had a relatively low enrollment.

 Cultural Exchange

 Japanese media, fashion, and cuisine have a strong presence in Hong Kong, with annual events such as the Japan Autumn Festival and various cultural exhibitions that highlight traditional and modern Japanese arts.
 Japanese pop culture, including anime and manga, has also gained a large following among Hong Kong residents.
+Hong Kong culture has significant connections to Japanese culture in terms of cuisine, customs, and traditions.
+Hong Kong is also a strongly Japanophilic country as cuisine, fashion and lifestyle has been sharply influenced by Japanese immigration and influence.
+Hong Kongers have openly embraced Japanese products, as evidenced by the huge popularity of Japanese food, fashion, television shows, music, video games and anime, along with trips to Japan.